List of Casualty specials

 Casualty is a British medical drama television series that premiered in the United Kingdom on BBC One on 6 September 1986.
 It is the longest-running emergency medical drama television series in the world, and the most enduring medical drama broadcast on primetime television in the world.
 Casualty is set in the fictional Holby City Hospital and focuses on the staff and patients of the hospital's emergency department (ED).
 The drama was created by Jeremy Brock and Paul Unwin, while Geraint Morris produced the first three series.
-The drama has aired for 32 series and a 33rd series currently airs.
-Over 1,000 episodes have aired in total.
-Holby City, a spin-off of Casualty, was commissioned in 1998 and began airing on 12 January 1999.
+The drama has aired for 40 series with over 1,000 episodes having aired in total.
+Holby City, a spin-off of Casualty, was commissioned in 1998 and aired from 12 January 1999 until 29 March 2022.
 The two shows are closely related with several crossover events occurring between them.
 Some crossovers broadcast between December 2004 and December 2005 are styled as episodes of Casualty@Holby City.
 A British police procedural drama and spin-off to Casualty, HolbyBlue was announced on 27 April 2006.
 It began on 8 May 2007 and was cancelled in August 2008 after 2 series and 20 episodes were broadcast.